DaveBenham/VenomModules/README.md

 Threshold knobs are bipolar with values ranging from -5 to +5 volts.

-Amplitude knob values are bipolar with values ranging from -10 to +10 amplification.
+Amplifier knob values are bipolar with values ranging from -10x to +10x amplification.

 Attenuated CV is summed with the corresponding knob value to get the effective value.
 The summed value is free to exceed the range of the knob.